Jclewis1989/Pagination-Content-Filter/README.md

 # Pagination with JS

-I was given the task from a Team House Tech Degree to work on some pagination without Bootstrap 3 or 4.
+I was given the task from a Team Tree House Tech Degree to work on some pagination without Bootstrap 3 or 4.

 ## Getting Started